PointOneNav/fusion-engine-client/README.md

 If desired, you can add a dependency for only part of the library.
 For example, to depend on only the core message definitions and support code, set your `deps` entry to `@fusion_engine_client//:core`.

-Note that there is no need to explicitly compile or link this library when using Bazel - it will be built automatically when your application is built.
-If desired, however, you can build a stand-alone shared library as follows:
+#### Compiling From Source

+In general, it is strongly recommended that you let Bazel import and compile the library using `git_repository()` as shown above.
+If you would like to compile the library manually, however, you can run the following command:

 ```
 bazel build -c opt //:libfusion_engine_client.so